AuxStudio/react-native-boiler-plate/STYLE_GUIDE.md

 We use the [Flux Standard Action](https://github.com/redux-utilities/flux-standard-action) as a standard for our redux actions.

+## Terminology

+Some common terminology that we use.

+* Ref - refers to a reference in a database

 ## Save hair, read these tips:

 ### Files